CIS-499-Group3/Team3-Project/components/phaser/README.md

 <a name="road-map"></a>
 ## Road Map

-All Phaser development is now taking place on the Phaser 3 project.
+The majority of Phaser development is now taking place on the Phaser 3 project.
 The Phaser 2 branch will still be supported and issues fixed, but roadmap features have been migrated over to Phaser 3.

 <a name="phaser3"></a>
 ## Phaser 3